dvreeze/tryjava/README.md

 + A clear "mental model" of the *runtime behaviour/assumptions* of a framework/library (e.g. ZIO 2, Futures, servlets, etc.)
 + Disciplined use of packages/namespaces, with (almost) only *unidirectional dependencies*
 + On DRY versus unwanted dependencies: undesirable (often ad-hoc) dependencies hurt more than some code repetition
++ Reducing mental load, striving for *simplicity*, and Li Haoyi's *Principle of Least Power*

 As an example of different runtime behaviour and hidden assumptions is ThreadLocal in one-thread-per-request servlets used in combination with Futures that take an underlying ExecutionContext ("breaking" the ThreadLocals).